-I began studying Bengal’s terracotta temples in 2005.
+I have been studying Bengal’s terracotta temples since 2005.
 Visiting villages in the Bengali countryside to study these temples – their architecture, sculpture, and iconography – has been one of my life’s greatest pleasures.

 More than 3000 brick temples were built in Bengal in the 16th-19th centuries, many of them decorated with beautiful terracotta panels.
 Only the most interesting of these are in the lists below which I have compiled over the years and made available online.